 If there are any problems, we aim to keep users up to date with exactly what is happening on our status dashboard at http://www.fastmailstatus.com.

 Reliability also comes from having people that care about making their systems reliable.

 But, we don't stop when things are fixed.
-We consider why the problem actually occured, and dedicate ourselves to preventing similar problems from occuring in the future.
+We consider why the problem actually occurred, and dedicate ourselves to preventing similar problems from occurring in the future.